 Bartlesville Community Center

 Come enjoy a performance by local artists, such as the Bartlesville Symphony and Bartlesville Choral Society.
-If you're visiting in June, you won't want to miss the OK Mozart festival, one of the nation's finest classical music festivals, hosted right here in Bartlesville.
-The Bartlesville Community Center even has a Broadway series, which brings in five Broadway touring shows every season, including Fiddler on the Roof, Annie, Elf the Musical, Cinderella, and many more!
+If you're visiting in June, you won't want to miss the OKM Music Festival, one of the nation's finest classical music festivals, hosted right here in Bartlesville.
+The Bartlesville Community Center even has a Broadway series, which brings in five Broadway touring shows every season, such as Fiddler on the Roof, Annie, Elf the Musical, Cinderella, and many more!

 Designed by William Wesley Peters, a protege of Frank Lloyd Wright, the Bartlesville Community Center is considered to be one of the finest concert halls in the country.
 It is also home to the world's largest cloisonné artwork, a 25-foot long mural depicting the beautiful Oklahoma countryside.
 Whether you're in the mood for art, architecture, music, dance, or theater, Bartlesville Community Center is the perfect addition to your trip.